-With our surf season starting and the steady growth of our surf community, our ISA-certified surf coaches took some time to put together some valuable information on surfing etiquette and safety considerations so that we can all enjoy the waves.
+With our surf season on their way and the steady growth of the Great Lakes surf community, our ISA-certified surf coaches put together some valuable information on surfing etiquette and safety considerations so that we can all enjoy the waves.

 Surfing is a sport that takes a lifetime to perfect and having been beginners, we understand how challenging and discouraging it can be to get started.
 The one thing that made it easier for all of us, in the beginning, was to familiarize ourselves with the unwritten rules or code of surfing.
 Even though we unintendedly and accidentally broke the rules from time to time, knowing that we were wrong is what allowed us to apologize and keep surfing and progressing in harmony with others wherever we go.

 While not set in stone, the ‘rules’ and safety considerations outlined in this post can guide your surf sessions on the Great Lakes and beyond.
 Take some time to acquaint yourself with these considerations to make your sessions safer and better.

 #1 Choose your gear according to your skill level

 We often see beginner surfers on high-performance shortboards, and there’s nothing harder than learning to surf on a shortboard.
 Your learning curve will be much steeper if you start out on the wrong board, and those high-performance surfboards pose great risks not only to yourself but also to those around you.
 The technology for soft-top surfboards has come a long way, and these durable boards perform extremely well these days.
 They are affordable, easy to use, extremely buoyant and fairly harmless.
 The soft layer that contains the foamcore won’t hurt and the plastic fins are unlikely to cut in case of an accident.
 We always advise our students to start on one of those boards, and once you master your skills, then it’s time to get a second board—preferably a surfboard tailored to your needs so you can progress in the sport.